 Core Concepts¶

-JIM (Junctional Identity Manager) is a self-hosted identity lifecycle management platform that synchronises identity data between connected systems through a centralised metaverse hub.
+JIM (Junctional Identity Manager) is a self-hosted identity lifecycle management platform that synchronises identity data between Connected Systems through a centralised metaverse hub.
 This section introduces the foundational concepts you need to understand how JIM works.

 For per-object documentation (Connected Systems, Synchronisation Rules, Schedules, etc.) see the Configuration section.